Christopher Chung, M.D.

 By considering the pros and cons and opening a transparent dialogue with their healthcare provider, individuals can ascertain whether liposuction is the right choice for them.

-That said, even though assessing liposuction candidacy is a personal matter that should be discussed with a healthcare provider, there are several helpful criteria that can guide prospective patients towards making an informed decision before their consultation.
+That said, even though assessing liposuction candidacy is a personal matter that should be discussed with a healthcare provider, there are several helpful criteria that can guide prospective patients toward making an informed decision before their consultation.

 Every human body is unique, so there is no single exemplar that medical professionals can point to and say, “This person is the ideal liposuction candidate.”
 However, there is a list of common traits that the most ideal liposuction candidates share.